Summit: Clin Ops Foundations

 What courses are included in the Summit: Clin Ops Foundation series?

-Summit: Welcome to Clinical Research (coming soon), Summit: Operations and Logistics, and Summit: Clinical Research Regulatory courses comprise the series.
+Summit: Welcome to Clinical Research, Summit: Operations and Logistics, and Summit: Clinical Research Regulatory courses comprise the series.

 Who should take the Summit: Clin Ops Foundation courses?